trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace.md

 The completed application at the end of the tutorial is a marketplace where administrator users can list wine bottles for sale by entering information about them and uploading a photo.
 The application creates tokens based on this information and the site allows other users to buy the tokens that represent wine bottles.

-You can see a running version of this application here: https://demo.winefactory.marigold.dev.

 ![The complete application, showing wine bottles for sale](/img/tutorials/nftfactory.png)

 This application is made up of a smart contract that handles the tokens and a frontend web application that handles the user interface and sends transactions to the backend.